LordSnoosh/SEIR2222/work/w11/d4/03-04-mern-stack-hackathon/README.md

 - The code we've written together has taught you everything you need to know - be sure to examine the starter code because it provides similar code for everything you need to do.

-- Refer to the models to for the property names (including virtuals) being rendered.
+- Refer to the models for the property names (including virtuals) being rendered.
 Some data might need to be formatted to match the wireframe.

 - Follow the flow when implementing features:
     ```